SeaBa55/template-engine/README.md

 template-engine_v1.7 - Added functionality that stores output file team.html to an output folder in the same directory.

+template-engine_v1.8 - Added functionality that recoursivly calls function userPrompt() if user has not yet finished building engineering team.
+Also added when condisions to the inquirer questions array, to display the intended question for each type of employee.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.